torque-foxes/crypto-payment-poc/docs/storybook.md

 More information can be found at <https://storybook.js.org>

 ### Getting started
-To view Storybook, simply run the following command.
+To view Storybook, navigate to the `.storybook` folder and simply run the following command.
 ````
+cd .storybook/
 yarn storybook
 ````
 This will build everything required to deploy the story book and once done it can be viewed on port 6006